 As ticks are more likely to be found in warm and hot places, the best way is to avoid the spots that are hotter.
 Even you plan to go there, make sure you are fully protected.

 Always walk in the center of the trail because ticks are more likely to be found on the long grass and trees.
 Avoid any contact with trees and leaves, as leaves are one of the favorite places or homes of many crawlers.
 Also, make sure to sit on the ground while thinking because there are more chances to get yourself infected.
 Usually, trails that follow the route through woods, grass, and bushes are filled with a lot of ticks.

 To protect your gear and yourself from ticks, treat your clothes and gear with 0.5 percent permethrin.
 Also, make sure insect repellant contains 10% to 30% DEET.

 If you came in contact with any ticks, the first option you have is to remove it manually with your hands, to do so-

 - Grasp the tick tightly with your finger and thumb, and then pull it up from the surface of the skin.

 - By doing so, make sure you don’t break the tick.
 To avoid this make sure the pressure is limited when pulling.

-- Now, check the bite spot clearly, if is there anything left of tick- mouth or leg.
+- Now, check the bite spot clearly, if is there anything left of the tick- mouth or leg.
 If yes, then remove it.

-- After removing the tick completely, make sure to clean the bite spot and hand with soap or any other cleanser like alcohol to avoid any further risk of tick-borne diseases.
+- After removing the tick completely, make sure to clean the bite spot and hand it with soap or any other cleanser like alcohol to avoid any further risk of tick-borne diseases.

 After removing the tick completely, there is a chance that you may get infected by any disease, so it’s always a good option to visit your doctor as early as possible to know the type of tick bite and symptoms.